 But What About Color Printing?

 Since the Brother HL-2270DW is a black and white printer, we still needed a solution for color printing.
 While I was testing out our new printer, I just used our old HP for color jobs.
-It was still as expensive as ever, so I ended up buying a Brother color laser printer to handle our color needs.
+It was still as expensive as ever, so I ended up buying an Epson EcoTank printer to handle our color needs.

 We have our B&W printer set as our default, and only use the color printer when we need to.
-This set up has worked beautifully for us, and I no longer think twice about printing coupons.
+This set up has worked beautifully for us, and I no longer think twice about printing coupons or printables.

 If you want to save even more, you can buy off-brand ink for both of these printers.
 We just ordered a re-manufactured toner cartridge for our Brother this morning for $11.99.